-Under Goal 9 (Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation), the provision of social services, particularly in rural areas to reduce the urban-rural gap.
+In term of progress towards Goal 10 (Reduced Inequality), the Government has strengthened its revenue collection policy to finance the provision of social services, particularly in rural areas to reduce the urban-rural gap.
 Fiscal reforms are being promoted in order to contribute to reduce the income inequality gap.
 A Social Safety Net programme has been established, aimed at reaching extremely poor households and also to complement the free quality school education programme by reaching 140 schools covering 51,000 children countrywide.
 Inclusive and special education policies to enable boys and girls with disabilities to access quality education have also been established.